 Tell students that each day the message will be displayed for them to read when they enter the classroom.
-They will read it on their own before Morning Meeting so they're prepared to read it together at the end of the meeting.
+They will read it on their own before the meeting so they're prepared to read it together at the end of Morning Meeting.